AGI-LTI/rag-competition/pages/getting-started.md

 ---
 layout: page
-title: Get Started
+title: Getting Started
-permalink: /get-started/
+permalink: /getting-started/
 ---

 This page provides everything you need to prepare your system for submission.
 You'll find: